FlowUseCase usage

 Argument type, the second is to define Return type.
 FlowUseCase will always return a flow of defined return type.

 The flow will be executed on non-ui thread.
-Don't forget to freeze()
+Don't forget to freeze() the FlowUseCase in init block.

 Any properties has to be initialized/injected above the init block because of freezing.